HuaiyingLuo/av-for-public/README.md

 ## Setup
 * .env: contains the environment variables, see example.env.
 Put your own API key in there.
-* requirements.txt: contains the dependencies
+* requirements.txt: contains the dependencies.
 Run `pip install -r requirements.txt` to install the dependencies